tylerhjyoun/DH110/ASSIGNMENT01/README.md

 <img src="./img/IMG_2715.PNG" width ="30%">

-#### Here are the final tabulated severity scores for the LA County Parks & Rec Webapp:
+#### Here are the final tabulated severity scores for the Wondrium App:

 | Heuristic | Severity Scores (1-3)|
 | --- | --- |